ugmurthy/logger/README.md

 ## Usage

 The logger is pre-configured to write all logs to `logs/combined.log` and error logs to `logs/error.log`.
-There are two ways to use this logger:
+The package supports both ES Modules and CommonJS.

+### ES Modules (import)

-### Method 1: Import the pre-configured logger instance
+#### Method 1: Import the pre-configured logger instance

 ```javascript
 import { logger } from '@ugm/logger';